April 23, 2026

 Novuna Business Finance

-• Asset finance for equipment and vehicles, described as a way to spread the cost of purchasing business assets without tying up working capital according to its asset finance page.
+• Asset finance: Novuna describes this as a way to spread the cost of equipment and vehicles without tying up working capital, based on its asset finance page.

-• Leasing options including finance lease and operating lease, giving businesses use of assets without full upfront ownership based on its finance products summary.
+• Leasing options: Novuna also promotes lease-based solutions, including finance lease and operating lease, through its finance products summary.

 Shawbrook business lending and asset based lending

-• Asset based lending that uses receivables, inventory, plant, property and other assets to structure flexible working capital and event driven facilities, as outlined on its asset based lending product page.
+• Asset based lending: Shawbrook explains this as a facility secured against a borrowing base of receivables, inventory, plant, property and other assets on its asset based lending page.

 Comparing product scope